zanayr/grokking-simplicity/README.md

 # grokking-simplicity
-Small repository for a demonstration of concepts and examples from the book Grokking Simplicity by Eric Normand
+Small repository for the demonstration of concepts and examples from the book Grokking Simplicity by Eric Normand